-Find out about proposed streets and speed zone changes for Lower Hutt as part of the new Land Transport Rule requiring the reduction of speed.
+Find out about speed zone changes for Lower Hutt as part of the 2022 Land Transport Rule requiring speed reductions to improve safety.

 Group One – From 18 December 2023